MauriceConrad/zoompinch/README.md

 - `touch`: Boolean value, wether touch events will be connected
 - `wheel`: Boolean value wether wheel events will be connected
 - `gesture`: Boolean value, wether gesture events will be connected

-## Scale, Move and Rotate

-Apply a pinch-and-zoom experience that’s feels native and communicates the transform reactively in both directions.

-## Mathematical correct pinch on touch

-Unlike other libraries, _Pinchzoom_ does not just uses the center point between two fingers as projection center.
-The fingers get correctly projected on the virtual canvas.
-This makes rotation

-## Matrix Layer on top

-You can use a matrix layer on top that projects any virtual point within the canvas to the real absolute coordinates.

 ## Helper functions